Close

 Transit Passengers

 Transit passengers staying airside for under 24 hours typically do not need a visa.
-However, those exiting the airport or with longer layovers may require transit visas depending on nationality.
+However, those exiting the airport or clearing immigration must meet full entry requirements, including an eVisa where applicable.

 Special Considerations